Tesla's Elon Musk Wants To Dig Tunnels To Alleviate Miami Traffic Jams

 But large diameter tunnels are possible in Miami if proper planning and precautionary measures are taken, said Conrad Felice, a professor of civil engineering at the University of Florida.

-Felice noted that engineers earlier this decade completed the 4,200-foot Port Miami Tunnel, which had a price tag of $668.5 million.
+Felice noted that engineers earlier this decade completed the 4,200-foot Port Miami Tunnel, which had a price tag of $668.5 million and took over five years to complete.
 That tunnel runs 120 feet below the surface.

 The Boring Company burrows utility and freight tunnels under cities to alleviate congestive traffic and shave down transportation times.